Metranohm/austin-music-underground/README.md

 7. AAA I want to be able to delete any reviews off the site at will

 ## Planning:
 The planning materials can be found on the Trello board linked [here](https://trello.com/b/IjafxKL5/austin-music-underground).
+The trello board includes wireframes and an ERD

 ![image](public/VenuesIndexPage.png)